davidcolton/WiDSIrelandLab2025/docs/pre-work/readme.md

 ### Sync the Python Virtual Environment

 The Sample WiDS repository uses a `pyproject.toml` file to define the version of Python to use and the required libraries to load.
-To sync your repository and setup Python and download your library dependancies run `uv sync` in a terminal.
+To sync your repository and setup Python and download the library dependancies run `uv sync` in a terminal.
 After syncing you have to activate your virtual environment.

 **Note:**